libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - Querying VLANs for:
- - A 404 NOT_FOUND HTTP response.
+    - A `404 NOT FOUND` HTTP response.
     - No VLAN is returned with the HTTP response data.

 #### Test fail criteria

 This test fails when:

 - Querying a VLAN for:
- - An HTTP response is not equal to 404 NOT_FOUND
+    - An HTTP response is not equal to `404 NOT FOUND`
     - A GET request to "rest/v1/system/bridges/bridge_normal/vlans/not_found" and there is at least one VLAN in the HTTP response.

 ## Create VLAN

 ### Objective
 The test case verifies creation for:

-- A non-existent VLAN
+- A non-existent VLAN.

 ### Requirements

-- Bridge Normal exists
+- Bridge Normal exists.

 ### Setup